Location Management in IP-based Future LEO Satellite Networks: A Review: Overview of IP-based standardized location management and its limitations in future LEO SatNets

 \section{Overview of IP-based standardized location management and its limitations in future LEO SatNets}

 In traditional terrestrial cellular networks, mobility management is quite a mature topic.
 For location management, most of the research has focused on tracking and paging.
+Tracking in cellular networks is the process of identifying in which cell the user (i.e., MN) is located while it is stationary or mobile through using the user's signal strength received by nearby cellular towers.
+Paging is the process of indicating a user position in the cellular network in order to establish a connection with another user calling from a fixed or mobile equipment.
 The tracking area (location area) used in 4G and 5G usually comprises a dynamic group of cells.
 Location management solutions aim to find the balance among tracking area division and location updates/paging overhead.
-To communicate with other devices in a cellular network, the terminal device must establish an end-to-end user plane path through the domain of the mobile operator.
-To manage the location of an idle terminal, the terminal performs a location update upon crossing the boundaries of a tracking area.
-This location update is saved in a database that can be enquired to know the location of an idle terminal.
-To discover an idle terminal current location, the location area's cells are contacted through paging.
+To communicate with other devices in a cellular network, the MN device must establish an end-to-end user plane path through the domain of the mobile operator.
+To manage the location of an idle MN, the MN performs a location update upon crossing the boundaries of a tracking area.
+This location update is saved in a database that can be enquired to know the location of an idle MN.
+To discover an idle MN current location, the location area's cells are contacted through paging.
 With the upcoming densification of 5G, it is expected to encounter a considerable increase in the location management signaling cost due to more location updates (if the tracking areas are small) or paging (if the tracking areas are large) \cite{Kaloxylos2020}.